alykes/git-ref/tagging/readme.md

 Once the commit is tagged, use the tag instead of the commit id

+Push all local tags to a remote
+`git push --tags`

 Tag a commit, 2 back
 `git tag -a two_back -m "Two behind the HEAD" HEAD^^`
 Push the change to the remote